MajoTommy/housekeeper-app-dev/docs/DATABASE-STRUCTURE.md

 ## Considerations

--   **Denormalization:** Client details and addresses are denormalized into booking records.
-Consider Cloud Functions to update future bookings if profile/client info changes.
+-   **Denormalization:** Client name, service names, and service prices are denormalized into booking records.
+Consider Cloud Functions to update future bookings if profile/client/service info changes (low priority for MVP).
 -   **Consistency:** Basic user info (name, phone) is potentially duplicated between `/users/{userId}` and the role-specific profile (`/housekeeper_profiles` or `/homeowner_profiles`).
 Updates should ideally write to both locations atomically (e.g., using batched writes as implemented in `updateHousekeeperProfileAndUser`).
 -   **Date/Time Handling:** Uses Firestore Timestamps (UTC) for primary storage of event times (bookings).
 Millisecond versions are stored alongside for frontend convenience.
 Timezone settings (`/users/{housekeeperId}/settings/app.timezone`) are crucial for correctly formatting these UTC times for display in the UI.
 -   **Time Off:** The current calendar UI uses `YYYY-MM-DD` document IDs.
 Other formats might exist from old data/features but aren't used by this UI.
+-   **Homeowner Access:** Homeowner views rely on security rules allowing reads from `/users/{linkedHousekeeperId}/bookings` based on matching `clientId` and the `linkedHousekeeperId` field in `/homeowner_profiles/{homeownerId}`.

 ## Overview